yashshrivastava972/ARRAYS-STRINGS-IN-CPP/README.md

 # Algorithms:

 ## For Arrays :
-1. Algorithm: Sum and Average of N Numbers
+i.
+Algorithm: Sum and Average of N Numbers

 1. Start
 2. Read n → number of elements.